MSU-NatSci/DomainAccessibilityAudit/README.md

 ## FAQ
 - How do I let other people see the results?
 Edit the first line after `ports:` in `docker-compose.yml`, and remove `127.0.0.1:`.
-Be aware that it will let anybody access your application and remove audits (there is no user management yet).

 ## Current issues
 - Sometimes the audit will start failing after a while.
 It will try to restart WebDriver automatically to continue.
 A large number of scan errors will be reported if the audit keeps failing.

 ## Current non-features that would be nice to have in the future
-- User management.
 - Possibility to access non-public websites.
 - Possibility to run more than one audit at a time.
 - Smart use of `sitemap.xml` files.
+- Taking robots.txt into account.
 - Ability to limit the number of URLs checked by domain.
 - Option to only start subdomain audits at the root.
 - Reporting more than accessibility violations.
 - Ability to pause an audit.
+- User management beyond a simple admin password.

 ## Licence
 GPL 3.0.